MP Babu Owino Threatens To Sue Nation Media Group Over "Slanderous" DJ Evolve Story -

 The story, the lawmaker says, infringes on his constitutional rights to a fair hearing and tries to render the court process irrelevant as the media house had without any mandate whatsoever already prosecuted, convicted and reprimanded him.

-Babu argues that it was wrong for the media house to report that he shot DJ evolve as the victim had neither recorded a statement on the case of said who shot him.
+Babu argues that it was wrong for the media house to report that he shot DJ evolve as the victim had neither recorded a statement on the case nor said who shot him.

 “That we have carefully listened and watched the said story over and over and indeed at no point has the said Felix Orinda stated that he was shot by our client, ” the letter reads.